 Finally, and perhaps most importantly, you can choose where your datacenter is located – which can be essential for complying with European GDPR, or California’s CCPA regulations.

-The Blossom plan is the first paid-for Freshdesk, costing $15 per month when billed annually, or $19 per month when billed monthly.
+The Growth plan is the first paid-for Freshdesk, costing $15 per month when billed annually, or $18 per month when billed monthly.

-Compared to the Sprout plan, Blossom’s big advantage is its set of automation features.
+Compared to the free plan, the big advantage of the Growth plan is its set of automation features.
 This means, for example, that you can free up agent time by making escalations and follow-ups happen automatically after a set period of time, or through any action that someone might take.

 Similarly, you get collision detection, which alerts you if two agents are working on the same ticket – helping you confuse fewer customers and save time.
 You’ll also receive proper access to the Freshdesk Marketplace, which can help you connect apps to extend the capabilities of the software.

 Finally, you’ll also be able to set up business hours, and create service-level agreements (SLAs) to ensure that customers get the same experience every time – and also ensure that your agents are all working to the same standards.

 All told, for a relatively modest outlay, the Growth plan is a significant step up from the free plan.

 The Pro plan costs $49 per month, per agent when billed annually, or $59 per month, per agent when billed monthly.

 The Pro plan mainly adds features which can help businesses become savvier with their agents’ time.
 For example, you can view performance reports on how each agent is getting on, as well as perform customer feedback surveys.
 You’ll also be able to invoice businesses for the time they’ve spent with your support agents.

 Finally, you’ll be able to set up a multilingual knowledge base, and build and integrate custom apps – both of which are essential for ambitious businesses.